Chart Color Schemes

 Employment performance in Wurtulla exceeds national averages across key labour market indicators

-Agriculture, forestry & fishing is under-represented, with only 0.5% of Wurtulla's workforce compared to 4.5% in Rest of Qld.
-The area appears to offer limited local employment opportunities as indicated by Census data.
-In the 12 months prior, labour force decreased by 2.7% and employment decreased by 2.3%, leading to a fall in unemployment rate by 0.4 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.7%.
-State-level data as of 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wurtulla's employment mix indicates local employment could increase by 7.0% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing is under-represented, with only 0.5% of Wurtulla's workforce compared to Rest of Qld's 4.5%.
+The area appears to offer limited local employment opportunities, indicated by Census working population vs resident population counts.
+Over a 12-month period ending September 2025, labour force decreased by 2.7%, and employment decreased by 2.3% in Wurtulla, resulting in an unemployment rate fall of 0.4 percentage points.
+This contrasts with Rest of Qld, where employment rose by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Wurtulla's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment